Bee: As food

 Bees are considered edible insects.
 People in some countries eat insects, including the larvae and pupae of bees, mostly stingless species.
 They also gather larvae, pupae and surrounding cells, known as bee brood, for consumption.
 In the Indonesian dish botok tawon from Central and East Java, bee larvae are eaten as a companion to rice, after being mixed with shredded coconut, wrapped in banana leaves, and steamed.

 Bee brood (pupae and larvae) although low in calcium, has been found to be high in protein and carbohydrate, and a useful source of phosphorus, magnesium, potassium, and trace minerals iron, zinc, copper, and selenium.
 In addition, while bee brood was high in fat, it contained no fat soluble vitamins (such as A, D, and E) but it was a good source of most of the water-soluble B vitamins including choline as well as vitamin C. The fat was composed mostly of saturated and monounsaturated fatty acids with 2.0% being polyunsaturated fatty acids.

 As alternative medicine

 Apitherapy is a branch of alternative medicine that uses honey bee products, including raw honey, royal jelly, pollen, propolis, beeswax and apitoxin (Bee venom).
 The claim that apitherapy treats cancer, which some proponents of apitherapy make, remains unsupported by evidence-based medicine.

 Stings

 The painful stings of bees are mostly associated with the poison gland and the Dufour's gland which are abdominal exocrine glands containing various chemicals.
 In Lasioglossum leucozonium, the Dufour's Gland mostly contains octadecanolide as well as some eicosanolide.
 There is also evidence of n-triscosane, n-heptacosane, and 22-docosanolide.
-However, the secretions of these glands could also be used for nest construction.